upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 names.
 It does not provide class ID or sprite mappings.

-When both `Randomize Trainer Class Names` and `MODE-TRAINER-CLASS-SPRITE-SYNC` are enabled, the class-name randomizer records its old class ID -> target class ID mapping.
-Sprite Sync then assigns each trainer to the mapped target class ID and uses an observed `trainerPic` from that target class.
+When both `Randomize Trainer Class Names` and `MODE-TRAINER-CLASS-SPRITE-SYNC` are enabled, the class-name randomizer records per-trainer class assignments.
+Sprite Sync then assigns each trainer to its individual target class ID and uses an observed `trainerPic` from that target class.
 The class-name text table is restored to the original class labels so the displayed class, class ID and visible pic describe the same target class.

-The class-name mapping is class-ID based and avoids identity mappings when an alternative target class exists in the same allowed pool.
+This is not a global class-table shuffle for the sync path.
+Trainers that share the same old class, such as multiple Bug Catchers, can receive different target classes.
+Per-trainer assignments avoid old class -> same target class when an alternative target class exists in the same allowed pool.
 If a pool has only one valid class, identity is allowed because no different target exists.